Nutrition & Health

 Health

 In addition to ensuring that our student's physical health needs are met, we also provide mental health counseling to make sure that their mental health needs are met.
-At the end of 2023, we began working with a mental health counselor who will be employed in January 2024 to meet the needs of our students!
+At the start of the 2024 school year we hired a full-time Mental Health Counselor that provides individualised support to our students wherever needed.